Textured Vegetable Protein Market

 Methodology

-The study involved four major activities in estimating the current size of the textured vegetable protein (TVP) market.
-Exhaustive secondary research was done to collect information on the market, peer market, and parent market.
-The next step was to validate these findings, assumptions, and sizing with industry experts across the value chain through primary research.
-The top-down and bottom-up approaches were used to estimate the complete market size.
-Thereafter, market breakdown and data triangulation were used to estimate the market size of segments and subsegments.
+This study employed two primary approaches to estimate the current size of the textured vegetable protein market.
+Exhaustive secondary research was carried out to collect information on source, product form, protein content, nature, application, processing method, functionality, and regions for the market.
+The next step involved validating these findings, assumptions, and sizing with industry experts across the value chain through primary research.
+The top-down and bottom-up approaches were employed to estimate the complete market size.
+Thereafter, data triangulation was used to estimate the market size of segments and subsegments.

 Secondary Research